sweisser/versionfile/README.md

 ````

 ````
-versionfile 1.0.6
+versionfile 1.0.7
 Stefan Weisser <stefan.weisser@gmail.com>
 A little tool to keep track of your component versions in a small YAML file.
-To be used within Makefiles, Jenkinsfiles or Shell Scripts
+To be used in Makefiles, Jenkinsfiles or Shell Scripts

 USAGE: